 Barley is used as a standard for comparison.
 When ground barley is given a value of 100 per cent, corn has a value of 109 per cent and so on for the other feeds.
 The price comparisons are based upon the values in the per cent column when barley has the price value indicated.
 There is obviously some variation in actual feeding operations from the comparative per cent values assigned.
-These values, however, will serve as an approximate guide. †Value of ground oats when fed not to exceed one-third of the grain ration.
-Wheat middlings are, as a rule, not fed as a fattening ration.
+These values, however, will serve as an approximate guide.

+an approximate guide. †Value of ground oats when fed not to exceed one-third of the grain ration Wheat middlings are, as a rule, not fed as a fattening ration.

-when fed alone to produce 100 pounds of gain, and when 60 per cent digester tankage was fed with barley, it required 446 pounds of barley and 34 pounds of digester tankage.
-The pigs fed barley alone gained .84 pounds each day, those fed tankage and barley 1.3 pounds per day, and those fed alfalfa leaves, barley, and tankage 1.45 pounds per day.
+20 pounds of 60 per cent digester tankage, and 20 pounds of alfalfa leaves.
+In the same trials it required 580 pounds of barley when fed alone to produce 100 pounds of gain, and when 60 per cent digester tankage was fed with barley, it required 446 pounds of barley and 34 pounds of digester tankage.
+The pigs fed barley alone gained .84 pounds each day, those fed tankage and barley 1.3 pounds per day, and those fed alfalfa leaves,, barley, and tankage 1.45 pounds per day.
 Another lot gained 100 pounds on 330 pounds of barley and 142 pounds of peas at the rate of 1.08 pounds per day.

 Wheat.
 It is not good practice to feed wheat alone.
 It should be fed ground.
 Soaking ground wheat scarcely pays for the work involved.
 It is not profitable to feed whole wheat either soaked or dry.
 Grinding wheat increases its value from 15 to 20 per cent over whole wheat, and increases the daily gains in hogs from 10 to 15 per cent.
 Wheat when ground is worth from 3 to 5 per cent more than No. 2 corn.
-Spring pigs weighing 52 pounds gained, on a full grain feed, 1.45 pounds per day on alfalfa forage, and required 348 pounds of wheat and 27 pounds of tankage for each 100 pounds gain.
+Spring pigs weighing 52 pounds gained, on a full grain feed, 1.45 pounds per day on alfafa forage, and required 348 pounds of wheat and 27 pounds of tankage for each 100 pounds gain.
 Another lot gained on a limited ration 1.28 pounds per day on alfalfa forage requiring 338 pounds of wheat and 22 pounds of tankage.
 Approximately 550 pounds of wheat are required to produce 100 pounds of gain in dry lot feeding of fall pigs when wheat alone is fed.
 When one pound of tankage, fish meal or its equivalent in skim milk, etc., is fed with 12 to 14 parts of wheat, the wheat requirement for 100 pounds of gain is about 425 pounds.
 The daily gains also will be larger when a protein supplement is fed.

 Satisfactory gains have been secured at this station when wheat has been supplemented with cracked Canadian field peas.
-Onehundred-fifty-pound fall pigs gained 1.83 pounds per day for 42 days, requiring 396 pounds of wheat and 46 pounds of cracked peas for each 100 pounds gain.
+Onehundred-fifty pound fall pigs gained 1.83 pounds per day for 42 days, requiring 396 pounds of wheat and 46 pounds of cracked peas for cach 100 pounds of gain.
 Wheat may be fed to all classes of swine when properly balanced with protein supplements.
 It is not desirable to supplement wheat with only wheat by-products.